 I’m Sean,

 With over 30 years of experience across the voluntary, statutory, and commercial sectors, I’ve worked with people from all walks of life.
-My practice holds space for a wide range of experiences: from anxiety, depression, and stress to relationship challenges, family dynamics, and identity.
-I specialise in behavioural change, sexuality and identity, trauma, grief and loss.
+My practice holds space for a wide range of experiences: from anxiety, depression, neurodiversity and stress to relationship challenges, family dynamics, and identity.
+I specialise in behavioural change, sexuality and identity, trauma, grief, and loss.

-Therapy, for me, isn’t about fixing, it’s about understanding, evolving, and uncovering new possibilities.
+Therapy, for me, isn’t about fixing; it’s about understanding, evolving, and uncovering new possibilities.
 As a registered member of the BACP, I hold this work within a professional and ethical framework, ensuring a safe, attuned, and grounded space for whatever needs to unfold.

 Blurred image of a body of water with a white object floating on the surface and natural scenery in the background.